p0nce/d-idioms/idioms/Installing Dlang on Windows.md

 4. The program will show you all the Windows SDK libraries that you can install on your system.

 5. Install ALL OF THEM.
+It's not clear how many Windows SDK you need, probably you need just one.
+But it's better safe than sorry!

 ### **Windows C++/C libs**